nabilhanan/nabilhanan/aws-restart/learning-notes-aws-restart.md

 - Hashing functions typically employ standard algorithms such as Secure Hash Algorithm version 1 (SHA1) and Message Digest version 5 (MD5)
 - A permission grants a specific type of access to a resource (for example, write access to a file).
 - Permissions are classified into two types: discretionary (based on identity or other criteria) and role-based (based on an assigned role).

+Day 15 - 15 Desember 2023
+topic 6, prevention: public key infrastructure
+- Public key infrastructure (PKI) is a collection of technologies that are used to apply cryptography principles
+- CAs are entities that deliver digital certificates, which ensure that a website is secure.

+Lab system hardening

+Topic 7: Prevention: Identity Management